 - A Silent Voice:

-- The protagonist is one.
-He severely bullied Shouko in elementary for being deaf, however ended up being bullied himself for his treatment of her.
-As a high schooler Shouya wishes to atone and become her friend.
+- The protagonist Shoya is one.
+He severely bullied Shoko in elementary for being deaf, however ended up being bullied himself for his treatment of her.
+As a high schooler, Shoya wishes to atone and become her friend.

 - Mashiba is heavily implied to have been a bully in the past, thus his utter hatred for bullies or anyone who supports them.

 - The Distant Finale final chapter of Bokura no Hentai features Marika's middle school bully greeting her in high school.
 He's a lot friendlier than he used to be.
 In middle school he made fun of her for being feminine, and later living as a girl (with implications that he had a crush on her after she began living as a girl).

 - In the early episode of Case Closed, the Victim of the Week was one of this.
 After driving his victim to hang himself, the remorseful bully showed up to victim's father crying and begging for forgiveness.
 The father not only forgives the bully, but even lets him pet sit the dog when the bully returns as an adult.
 But it turns out the bully actually never changed his ways, and prompted the father to train his dog to attack the bully.

 - In Yuri!!! on Ice, Takeshi used to pick on main character Yuri when they were children.
 Their relationship improved over time, and as an adult, he's now one of Yuri's most supportive friends.